Hyperpersonalisation

 Machine learning models can identify behavioural patterns and dynamically adjust prioritisation.
 Large language models extend this capability, interpreting context and supporting content variation at scale.

-Crucially, this intelligence can now be grounded
+Crucially, this intelligence can now be grounded in verified organisational content.

 Retrieval-Augmented Generation (RAG) introduces an additional layer of safety and governance by anchoring AI outputs in approved, authoritative content sources.
 Rather than relying purely on probabilistic generation, RAG retrieves verified organisational data in real time to inform responses.